vivekanandpkr/vivekanandpkr/README.md

 # 👋 Hello, I'm Vivek.

 I'm a data scientist with a passion for turning data into actionable insights.
-Based in beautiful Austria, I'm on a journey to unravel the mysteries of AI, Machine Learning, and Statistics.
+Based in Austria currently, I'm on a journey to unravel the mysteries of AI, Machine Learning, and Statistics.
 8+ years’ experience in Analytics, Business Intelligence, Digital Data Strategy, Automation, Machine Learning and HQ Finance Reporting.
 Worked in domains like Commercial, Data & Analytics, Services, Data Migration and Pre-Sales.
 I like to take initiative and eager to pilot new ideas.

 ## 🔬 Exploring the Data Universe